Key Takeaway:

 The stages include:

-• Pre-alcoholic: Drinking for fun or social events, yet no tolerance developed.
+• Pre-Alcoholic Stage: Drinking for fun or social events, yet no tolerance developed.

-• Early: Drinking alone, blackouts, and higher tolerance for alcohol.
+• Early Stage: Drinking alone, blackouts, and higher tolerance for alcohol.

-• Middle: Heavier reliance on alcohol and physical withdrawal when quitting.
+• Middle Stage: Heavier reliance on alcohol and physical withdrawal when quitting.

-Individuals may experience changes in physical and psychological behavior when moving from the pre-alcoholic stage to other stages of alcohol dependence.
-In the pre-alcoholic stage, people may participate in social drinking.
-Mentally, they could attempt to rationalize drinking, utilize alcohol to cope with stress, and try to limit or control the amount consumed.
+Individuals may experience changes in physical and psychological behavior when in the pre-alcoholic stage of alcohol dependence.
+In the pre-alcoholic stage, people may participate in social drinking and have a mild disorder, but the the first phase in the stages of an alcoholic is not severe enough to introduce the disease concept of addiction.
+Mentally, they could attempt to rationalize moderate drinking, utilize alcohol to cope with stress, and try to limit or control the amount of alcoholic beverages consumed.

 Increased tolerance and craving for alcohol

-Increased tolerance and craving for alcohol are two signs of the first stage of alcohol dependence.
+Increased tolerance and craving for alcohol are two signs of the early stages of alcohol abuse.
 It’s important to seek help at this early stage to stop the disorder from getting worse.

 Early-Stage Alcoholism